Career Passport FAQ

 Onward Israel will develop and oversee the implementation of educational content and program operations.
 There are three main educational content components:

-- Israel Now Days – four educational outings.
-Each day-long outing will focus on a different element of Israel’s complex realities and diversity of voices.
+- Israel Now Days – Each day-long educational outing will focus on a different element of Israel’s complex realities and diversity of voices.

 - Weekly Morning Meetings – morning workshops to dig deeper into select issues, allowing for learning, reflection, discussion, socializing and group bonding.

 - Shabbaton Retreat – A weekend seminar providing an opportunity to review the program and participants’ personal and professional achievements and take-aways as they prepare to return to their home communities.